 • Was ejected two times: June 22 at San Francisco (fifth inning by Mark Wegner) and July 6 at St. Louis (fourth inning by Bill Welke).

-• Managed Class A Dunedin in Florida State League in 2012.
+• Managed Single-A Dunedin in Florida State League in 2012

 • Led Blue Jays to 78-55 record and advanced to first round of FSL playoffs.

-• Made managerial debut in 2011 with Class A Lansing.
+• Made managerial debut in 2011 with Single-A Lansing.

 • Earned Midwest League Manager of the Year Award for guiding Lugnuts to a 77-60 record and an appearance in Midwest League finals.